 Oh, surprise surprise, you have no good answer.
 Girls complain about being single but won't ask out the boys that they have crushes on I DON'T UNDERSTAND.
-It's so unfair to expect guys to make the first move but be too afraid to do it yourself.
-Also, isn't it better to just rip the band-aid off, ask and get your answer?
+It's so unfair to expect guys to make the first move while we are afraid to do it ourselves.
+Also, isn't it better to just rip the band-aid off, ask, and get your answer?
 Do you know how much time I would have saved in my life if I stopped waiting around for guys and just got my answers when I wanted them?
 Ladies, just ask your man out, we do it on Bumble, do it in real life.

 So that's the worst advice I've ever received.
 And maybe in certain situations and for certain people that advice is actually very necessary.
-As well, I'm not saying that there isn't a game that needs to be played when it comes to flirting and getting involved with people, but there is also something to be said about being honest with yourself and others about what you want.
+As well, I'm not saying that there isn't a game that needs to be played when it comes to flirting and getting involved with people, but it is also important to be honest with yourself and others about what you want.

 So Happy Valentine's Day friends.
-I hope you get out of today what you want, a bubble bath, a nice dinner, a movie night or just getting off your feet for a couple hours before the next day begins.
+I hope you get what you want out of today; a bubble bath, a nice dinner, a movie night or just getting off your feet for a couple hours before the next day begins.
 As for me?
 I'll be riding out the last of my bronchitis (maybe I'll tell that story later), at home, in bed, rewatching The Office.
 And remember: chocolate goes on sale tomorrow.